PING! – Augmented Pixel

 Doesn’t happen.
-Instead, only the brightness of the area around the pixel is captured.
+Instead, only the brightness of the area surrounding the pixel is captured.
 Imagine a grid of 3×3 squares.
-The square in the middle is the pixel.
-When the signal is at this middle position, the output that draws on the video is switched to HIGH.
+The square in the center is the drawn pixel.
+When the signal is at this middle position, the output which draws on the video is switched to HIGH.
 If the signal is within one of the eight areas surrounding that pixel, the AVR compares the specific brightness (Voltage level) of that area with a threshold.
 That’s how an obstacle and its position in relation to the position of the pixel is detected.

 Calculating the animation: